Fokas method for linear convection-diffusion equation with time-dependent coefficients and its extension to other evolution equations: Well-posedness in fractional Sobolev spaces

-\begin{remark} Notice that we have $F_x$ at the right hand side of the equation instead of $F$.
+Using this estimate, we obtain which implies $\|W\|_{C([0,T];H^s_x(\mathbb{R}))}\lesssim \sqrt{T}\|F\|_{C([0,T];H^s_x(\mathbb{R}))}, \quad s\in \mathbb{R}.$ \begin{remark} Notice that we have $F_x$ at the right hand side of the equation instead of $F$.
 Therefore, the above estimate improves \cite[Theorem 3.2]{HMY19} by one unit in $s$, also extends it to time dependent coefficient case.
 This becomes possible due to utilization of the smoothing property of the heat kernel. \end{remark}

 Next, we will prove time trace estimates for the non-homogeneous Cauchy problem but again utilizing the smoothing property of the heat semigroup associated with the operator $b(t)\partial_x^2$.
 We start with the $L_t^2(0,T)$ estimate: